 Surgical and Other Procedures

 Patients sometimes receive bone marrow transplantation and peripheral blood stem cell transplantation.
 Researchers are testing the effectiveness of radioimmunotherapy, a treatment with a radioactive substance linked to an antibody that will attach to the tumor when injected into the body.
+They are also investigating immunotherapy, a form of treatment that bolsters the immune system to fight the cancer rather than targeting the cancer directly.
 A surgeon may also remove the tumor.

 Complementary and Alternative Therapies

 Lymphoma requires conventional medical management.
 A comprehensive treatment plan for lymphoma may include a range of complementary and alternative (CAM) therapies.
 Be sure to ask your team of health care providers about the best ways to incorporate these therapies into your overall treatment plan.
-Some CAM therapies may interact negatively with conventional medical Lymphoma interventions.
-Always tell your health care providers about any supplements you are taking.
+Some CAM therapies may interact negatively with conventional medical lymphoma interventions.
+Always tell your doctors about any supplements you are taking, and only work with qualified CAM physicians.

-Improved relaxation and decreased stress, through activities such as guided imagery, tai chi, yoga, and meditation are helpful in promoting a sense of well being.
-Intimacy and support from others helps promote a positive and empowering attitude.
+Improved relaxation and decreased stress are helpful in promoting a better sense of well being.
+Try activities such as guided imagery, tai chi, yoga, and meditation.
+Intimacy and support from others helps promote a positive and empowering attitude, as well.Nutrition and Supplements

-These nutritional tips may help reduce symptoms.
-Many herbs and supplements can interact negatively with conventional cancer medications and new research about such reactions is ongoing.
-While supplements may be helpful, it's important to work with knowledgeable provider and inform your doctors about any supplements you're using or considering using.
+Some nutritional guidelines may help reduce symptoms.
+Many herbs and supplements can interact negatively with conventional cancer medications.
+New research about such interactions is ongoing.
+While supplements may be helpful, it's important to work with a knowledgeable provider and inform your doctors about any supplements you're using or considering using.

-- Try to eliminate potential food allergens, including dairy, wheat (gluten), corn, soy, preservatives, and food additives.
-Your health care provider may want to test for food sensitivities.
+- Try to eliminate potential food allergens.
+Your doctor may want to test you for food sensitivities.

 - Avoid refined foods, such as white breads, pastas, and sugar.

 - Eat cruciferous vegetables (such as broccoli, cabbage, and cauliflower).
-Studies show that a higher intake of green leafy vegetables and cruciferous vegetables is associated with a lower risk of non-Hodgkin's lymphoma.
+Studies show that a higher intake of green leafy vegetables and cruciferous vegetables is associated with a lower risk of non-Hodgkin lymphoma.
+Speak with your doctor about any dramatic changes you've made in your diet to make sure it's compatible with your treatment goals.

 - Exercise lightly, if possible.
 Speak to your doctor about what regimen is right for you.